DylnH/Engineering_4_Notebook/README.md

 #### Links

 These helped me with the assignment.
-[Picamera](https://picamera.readthedocs.io/en/release-1.10/api_camera.html#picamera.camera.PiCamera.image_effect) [PicameraBasics](https://picamera.readthedocs.io/en/release-1.10/recipes1.html)
+[Picamera,](https://picamera.readthedocs.io/en/release-1.10/api_camera.html#picamera.camera.PiCamera.image_effect) [PicameraBasics](https://picamera.readthedocs.io/en/release-1.10/recipes1.html)

 ### Reflection

-In This Assignment, the main thing I learned was how to run a script on the pi without having to be connected to the computer.
-I got a little stuck on this assignment, but with the help of the internet and my fellow classmates, I was able to get this done.
+The Coding part was the easy part for this assignment.
+But I had a devil of a time trying to connect the camera to my pi due to my pi missing the connector piece.
 </details>